ianrose/ianrose.me/source/_posts/getting-posts-by-category-with-hexo.md

 ## The Solution

 Thanks to [Brad Oyler](http://bradoyler.com/ "Brad Oyler's website") for pairing up with me to figure this out.
 Hexo does offer helpers that leverage its API.
-The helper, `get_posts`, that solves this.
+The helper, `get_posts` is the one to use.

 ```js`
 <% get_posts(